Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <img src="https://github.com/RetroAchievements/guides/assets/133049176/7dfaa7f8-4c38-4143-8a4b-c1785d2bc9d5" width="600" height="450">
 <p/>

+You can close all the tombs found in the Tomb of Tears, and then make a quick stop to the **Witches' Shop** to get the Soul Robber upgrade.
+You can make it through this chapter and the next without the Lvl 2 Soul Robber, but it does make it easier in this chapter to lift up the tombs and the extra attack for the combo is a very nice addition.

+After closing all the tombs here, move to the **Old Graveyard**.

+**[Graveyard - Old Graveyard]**

-When you reach the Old Graveyard, after closing the first tombstone, skip the next one and instead close first the tombstone next to the building full of spiderweb.
+When you reach this area, after closing the first tombstone, skip the next one and instead close first the tombstone next to the building full of spiderweb.
 Then go back and close the tombstone on the hill.
 This makes enemies not spawn saving some time.

-After closing all the tombstones, go back to the Hanging Tree to finish the chapter.
+After closing all the tombs here, get back to the **Tomb of Tears**.

+**[Graveyard - Tomb of Tears]**

+Go to the Hanging Tree and talk to him.

 </details>

 ***